pzaino/zvector/README.md

 #include "zvector.h"
 ```

-I wrote a full User Guide [here](https://paolozaino.wordpress.com/2021/07/27/software-development-zvector-an-ansi-c-open-source-vector-library/) and trying to keep it up-to-date.

-When compile make sure you link your code to the `libvector.a` as shown in the `Makefile` for the tests (in `tests`).
+When compile, make sure you link your code to the `libvector.a` as shown in the `Makefile` for the tests (in `tests`).

-Before you can use a vector you need to create one using the function:
+Before you can use a vector, you need to create one using the function:

 ```C
 vect_create([initial elements], sizeof([your data structure]), [property flags list])